jeffbcross/omnibinder/README.md

 ```

 <a id="differ"></a>
-### $differ
+### differ

-The `$differ` service provides simple utility methods to do simple diff analysis between the newVal and oldVal of a `delta` object.
+The `differ` service provides simple utility methods to do simple diff analysis between the newVal and oldVal of a `delta` object.
 Its purpose is to support common needs for analyzing changes, in order to send _only_ changes to protocols that can support this, unlike protocols that require sending full model representations with updates.

-Each public method of `$differ` implements the proper signature for middleware chaining in the [Change Pipeline](#change-pipeline): `function (binder, delta, next) {}`.
+Each public method of `differ` implements the proper signature for middleware chaining in the [Change Pipeline](#change-pipeline): `function (binder, delta, next) {}`.

 Currently this utility is in a very basic state, with limited usefulness.
 For example, it is only able to find one change in any type of object, instead of multiple changes or batches of changes.
 It presently only implements methods for arrays and strings.